Best Of

 Bentley Continental GTC

-Building a truly luxurious open top car isn’t easy, but it’s a format Bentley understands well and has a rich heritage in going back to its earliest days.
-And perfectly reinterpreted for the modern age by the Continental GTC.
-Given the choice between coupe and convertible versions of the same car the coupe is usually the better choice for its refinement, sharper handling and sleeker looks.
-But the Continental might just work even better without a roof, the decadent ideal of wafting along the lanes in the sunshine with friends or family aboard very much living the dream.
-Plus, with an interior this plush why not show it off to the world at large?
-The rest of the time there feels to be very little compromise in having the convertible, given it looks equally good with the roof up and is pretty much as refined as the coupe in normal driving.
+Given the choice between coupe and convertible versions of the same car, the coupe is usually the better choice for its refinement, sharper handling and sleeker looks.
+But the Continental might just work even better without a roof.
+It's the decadent ideal of wafting along the lanes in the sunshine with friends or family, absolutely living the dream.
+Plus, with an interior this plush, why not show it off to the world at large?
+There's very little compromise in having the convertible, given it looks equally good with the roof up and is pretty much as refined as the coupe in normal driving.

 Jeep Wrangler